We’ve been desensitized to reports of innocent people being shot.

 I felt I had nothing to lose and everything to gain.
 I said a prayer over and over again on my knees.

-As I traveled down my path of faith and started reading the Bible and attending studies, I was constantly surprised to learn of the kinds of narratives and scenarios that were in the Holy Book.
+As I traveled down a path of faith and started reading the Bible and attending studies, I was constantly surprised to learn of the kinds of narratives and scenarios that were in the Holy Book.
 I had no idea!
-There’s nothing we’ve seen that hasn’t already occurred and been written about.
+There’s nothing we’ve seen that hasn’t already occurred and been written about there.
 And, even though it was penned thousands of years ago, God speaks to each individual reader through it.
 That’s why the Bible’s referred to as the living word.

 The solutions to our dire predicaments, the insights to the human soul, the prophetic pointing and then fulfillment of God’s plan, the eternal qualities and promises of our Lord are right there in those ancient words – words and stories written about imperfect people who are each part of God’s entire story, like you and like me.